S1nScripts/docs.s1nscripts.com/docs/escrow/fivem-escrow.md

 ### `syntax error near '<\\1>'`

-his error usually occurs when the FTP client (FileZilla, WinSCP...) you're using isn't correctly configured for FiveM scripts.
+This error usually occurs when the FTP client (FileZilla, WinSCP...) you're using isn't correctly configured for FiveM scripts.

 ➡ **Here is how to solve it:**